Painting students sat in class, listening intently.

 The reflection of a Tyler design student on a laptop screen.

-Explore Tyler’s academic programs
+Explore Tyler’s Academic Programs

-The Tyler School of Art and Architecture offers more than 40 undergraduate and graduate programs in art, design and the built environment, disciplines that lead to creative and emerging careers.
+The Tyler School of Art and Architecture offers more than 20 undergraduate and 17 graduate programs in art, design and the built environment, disciplines that lead to creative and emerging careers.

 What will you study at Tyler?